QaisarRajput/codebase_to_text/README.md

 1. **Folder Structure**: Tree-like representation of the directory structure
 2. **File Contents**: Full content of each file with metadata
 3. **Clear Separators**: Distinct sections for easy navigation

+## ✒️ License

+License This project is licensed under the MIT License - see the LICENSE file for details.